leleoo1/leleoo1/README.md

 </div>

 ### About Me
 I am a junior developer naturalized in Brazil in the Maceio Alagoas region.
-I have mastery in English and Portuguese and B1 in German And Computer Science Student.
+I have mastery in English and Portuguese And Computer Science Student.